-The County Auditor-Controller allocated an aggregate total of \$355,348 of unitary tax revenue to the Project Areas for Fiscal Year 2017-18.
-Pledged Tax Revenues from unitary property are assumed to remain at Fiscal Year 2017-18 levels for each Project Area for purposes of gross tax increment projections in the Fiscal Consultant's Report.
+The County Auditor-Controller allocated an aggregate total of \$165,577 of unitary tax revenue to Project Area II and \$37,687 of unitary tax revenue to Project Area III.
+Pledged Tax Revenues from unitary property are assumed to remain at Fiscal Year 2019-20 levels for purposes of gross tax increment projections in the Fiscal Consultant's Report.
+See Appendix A for information regarding the unitary tax revenue generated in Project Area I. Project Area I revenues are not pledged to the 2020 Bonds.